Course Code: MSSLTHTFAD

 - A copy of the applicant’s birth certificate (long document)

 - Applications which do not provide all of the above will not be considered.

-Graduates will be eligible to practice in Ireland and for registration in other parts of the world.
-You will be able to work in a diverse range of environments including schools, hospitals and community settings and with a diverse rangd of clinical populations.
+Graduates will be eligible to practice in Ireland and will be eligible to apply for registration in other parts of the world.
+You will be able to work in a diverse range of environments including schools, hospitals and community settings and with a diverse range of clinical populations.